ELITE D: Gamecocks crunch Baylor, stand one step from Final Four

 Although Columbia, bursting with pride over its now-Elite Eight basketball team, is challenging New York for its nickname.

-The Gamecocks rocked Baylor 70-50 on Friday and took their NCAA tournament ride to the furthest spot in program history, riding an 18-0 first-half offensive burst and their devastating defense.
-The Bears (27-8), trying to use its superior height and inside presence to its advantage, was completely undone by a smaller, quicker, nastier squad that is playing the best basketball its long-suffering program has ever seen.
+The Gamecocks rocked Baylor 70-50 on Friday and took their NCAA Tournament ride to the farthest spot in program history, riding an 18-0 first-half offensive burst and their devastating defense to stand one win from the Final Four.
+The Bears (27-8), trying to use their superior height and inside presence to their advantage, were undone by a smaller, quicker, nastier squad.

+“We’ve been doing it all season,” said star Sindarius Thornwell, who scored 24 points.
+“Now, y’all gave us the stage to do it, and we’re just showcasing what we’ve been doing all season.”

+USC will play Florida at 2:20 p.m.
+Sunday on CBS.
+The teams split the season series, with each of the home teams winning.
+The SEC has three teams in the Elite Eight after Kentucky beat UCLA.

-The Gamecocks (25-10) surrounded All-American Johnathan Motley and tried to pressure every touch he got, holding him to 18 points.
+The Gamecocks (25-10) surrounded All-American Johnathan Motley and tried to pressure every touch he got, holding him to 18 points on 8-of-17 shooting.
 Seven-footer Jo Lual-Acuil didn’t have much room either, and when USC’s first-half defense began collecting turnovers, USC sprinted ahead.

 Baylor didn’t score for 7:37 as the Gamecocks’ offense found its rhythm.
 USC ran off 18 straight points after trailing 15-13 and took a 37-22 lead into the break.